By Karen Porter

 MYTH #5: Setting goals means you have to think of a future beyond your administrative professional role and career.

-I’ve busted these myths in my goal setting info. packet sold above (in fact, a bonus article on these myths is included in the info. packet).
+I’ve busted these myths in my goal setting info. packet sold above.

 Stop dreading goals and start setting goals, administrative assistants and executive assistants.